raganwald-deprecated/homoiconic/README.markdown

 That is a lot more work than just submitting a comment.
 I'm sorry, it's a trade-off.
 I lose a lot of good feedback, but I also shed myself of a damaging temptation to pander to the crowd.
 When blogs become "conversations," they also tend to converge on a common group-think.
 All I can tell you is that if you have a change you want to make or an observation you want to add, go ahead and make it.

+**can I really use all these insanely clever ideas?**

+Whoa, Nellie!
+Easy with the word "clever."
+Being interested in some of the things that interest smart people is not the same thing as being smart.
+Especially in my case.
+So before rushing off to use each and every technique presented here, be mindful of the fact that programming requires *judgment*, it isn't a perfectly logical process of solving problems using whatever tools, materials, and techniques happen to be within reach.
+You don't want to provoke responses like this:

+> Why do I have a feeling that the professional code you write would be too "clever" for most developers to understand? --[devinus](http://www.reddit.com/user/devinus)

+My goal is to be able to say that thinking about the code and ideas presented here is a useful way to learn and grow, whether you use any of this code or not.

 **criticism?**

 Criticism of my *ideas* is always welcome and will often get a link or a quote from me.
 As for criticism of me the person based on what I write, here's a comment snarfed from [Reddit](http://www.reddit.com/r/programming/comments/9s5pd/no_i_wouldnt_hire_a_programmer_that_has_no/c0e6ncb "pmf comments on No, I Wouldn't Hire a Programmer That Has No Interest in Programming Outside of Business Hours"):